sirKayAndFriends/Poly_Switch_VST/README.md

 - **Cabinet:** a low pass filter to simulate a speaker response.
 There are so many EQ controls already that I think a bunch more for a cabsim would be ludicrous.
 This is simply a lowpass filter with a variable cutoff between 3000 and 6000 Hz.

 ## SECRET SETTINGS!
 Hover over the title.
 Notice some hidden buttons?
 Wow, good job finding the secret!
 Clicking on the "POLY" button deactivates the power amp section if thats your thing.
-The "SWITCH" button swaps out Pirkle's algorithm for an older, cruddier, balder algorithm of my own which I used in the V1.0.
-It sounds ok and I have some nostalgia for it.
+The "SWITCH" button turns off Pirkle's compression function.
+This kinda "pre-shapes" the guitar signal and compresses it.
+This is cool because the following waveshaper then becomes "dynamic" as the incoming compressed guitar signal has a DC offset relative to its amplitude.
+Basically the bias point moves around depending on how you play to get a more "interactive" distortion (something something triode self-bias).
+BUT you have to be careful about the input volume as too louda signal will make this section go apeshit and you'll get some really weird ducking and stuff.
+Easy enough to avoid but if you can't be arsed with proper gain-staging (like me) you can turn this off.
+It will have less of the mythical "sag" but I'm sure we can all live with that.

 ## Some Technical Bits for the Nerds
 So this has gone through a bunch of different versions and methods to get here (hi Adam!
 If you're reading this, made you look in the Nerd Section).
 I eventually got annoyed with the PureData C++ compiler etc and grumped off to learn me some proper C++ with JUCE.
 It now sounds way better and there are fewer source files to look through.